 At Daleys Turf we provide you with a wealth of very useful information to make the best decision with your new lawn purchase.
 Please find a list of frequently asked questions below that we get asked here at Daley’s Turf.
-Click on a “question link” below to jump to the answer for your specific question or just scroll the page to read them all.

 When preparing a new area, you will need to allow 45mm for your Sir Walter slab to sit on top.
 This enables the lawn to sit at the correct heights, especially when along side driveways, pathways and garden edging which normally determines your levels.

 How long will the turf keep on a pallet before it needs to be laid?

 Ideally, your turf needs to be laid within 24 hours of receiving it.
 In the cooler months it can last longer but getting it down as soon as you can will be a better result for the lawn in the long run.

 When can I give my lawn its first mow?